Ajaythakurmadaten/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/role-assignment/index.md

 * standard roles granted through group membership
 * custom roles directly assigned
 * custom roles granted through group membership

 As a result, if an admin was granted a standard role limited to a single group and at the same time received group management privileges on all groups in the org through a custom org, the ultimate outcome is group management on all groups.

 2- Not all permissions and resources are currently supported by custom roles.

-3- A custom role cannot be assigned without a resource set.
+3- A custom role cannot be assigned without a resource set, hence always being applicable only to a subset of resources.
+Standard roles on the other hand are always initially granted at the entire org.
+They are only scoped to specific resources byt subsequent invoking of the [target operations](/docs/reference/api/roles/#role-target-operations).